Charter and Policies

 Section 7.
 Duties of Society’s Executive Director

-The Society’s Executive Director or designee shall: attend all Society and Board of Directors meetings; maintain the official Society minutes and records; and act as a liaison between the Society and the Association.
+The Society’s Executive Director or designee shall: attend all Society and Board meetings; maintain the official Society minutes and records; and act as a liaison between the Society and the Association.
 The Society’s Executive Director is responsible for the Society’s day-to-day business operations, including fiscal management of the Society’s budget, and efficient and effective utilization of staff resources.

 Section 1.
 General

-The Directors and Officers shall exercise the utmost good faith in all transactions relating to their duties in the Society.
+The Board members and Officers shall exercise the utmost good faith in all transactions relating to their duties in the Society.
 In their dealings with and on behalf of the Society, they are held to a strict rule of honest and fair dealing with the Society.
 They shall not use their position, or knowledge gained therefrom, so that a conflict might arise between the Society’s interest and that of the individual.

 Section 2.
 Disclosure of Conflict of Interest